Caso Avícola Villalobos

 Overview

 Inversiones Empresariales, S.A. sued Lisa, S.A. in an ordinary civil proceeding before Guatemala's Second Civil Court of First Instance, seeking Q8,810,769.80 in damages for an alleged defamation campaign carried out over thirteen years.
 Lisa raised preliminary exceptions for incompetence, defective complaint, lack of standing, and prescription.
-The court rejected the first three exceptions but upheld the prescription defense, finding that the plaintiff's own complaint acknowledged the alleged acts spanned more than thirteen years, far exceeding the one-year statute of limitations under Article 1673 of the Civil Code.
+In the <doc id="gua-01041-2012-00224-2014-11-10-a" />, the court rejected the first three exceptions but upheld the prescription defense, finding that the plaintiff's own complaint acknowledged the alleged acts spanned more than thirteen years, far exceeding the one-year statute of limitations under Article 1673 of the Civil Code.
 The damages claim was dismissed and Inversiones Empresariales was ordered to pay costs.

 I. Ordinary Proceeding and First-Instance Ruling

-Lisa, S.A. raised five preliminary exceptions: incompetence, defective complaint, lack of standing of the defendant, lack of standing of the plaintiff, and prescription.
-Inversiones Empresariales was notified of the hearing but failed to appear.
+Lisa, S.A., through its special judicial attorney Licenciado Tito Enoc Marroquín Cabrera, raised five preliminary exceptions on April 10, 2012: incompetence, defective complaint, lack of standing of the defendant, lack of standing of the plaintiff, and prescription.
+Inversiones Empresariales was notified of the hearing but failed to appear, and the matter was opened for evidence.

-The court rejected the first four exceptions.
-On incompetence, it found that Lisa is incorporated in Guatemala notwithstanding that the testimonial declaration was made abroad.
-On the defective complaint, it determined the pleading met the requirements of Article 106 of the Code of Civil and Commercial Procedure.
-On lack of standing, it confirmed both parties' capacity to act under Article 51 of the same code.
+On November 10, 2014, the Second Civil Court of First Instance issued the <doc id="gua-01041-2012-00224-2014-11-10-a" />, resolving the five exceptions.
+The court rejected the first four.
+On incompetence, it held that the defendant entity is incorporated in Guatemala, notwithstanding that the testimonial declaration underlying the claim was made abroad.
+On the defective complaint, it found the pleading satisfied Article 106 of the Code of Civil and Commercial Procedure.
+On the two standing exceptions, it confirmed both parties' capacity to act as active and passive subjects under Article 51 of the same code.

-Inversiones Empresariales' failure to appear at the exceptions hearing, combined with the admission in its own complaint that the alleged acts spanned more than a decade, left the plaintiff without a defense against the prescription argument.
-The outcome strengthened Lisa, S.A.'s position by eliminating a damages claim of significant magnitude.
+Inversiones Empresariales' failure to appear at the exceptions hearing, combined with the admission in its own complaint that the alleged acts spanned more than a decade, left the plaintiff without an answer to the prescription defense.
+The ruling eliminated a damages claim of significant magnitude and reinforced Lisa, S.A.'s position.

 Outlook